 I’m leaving little tails on my Pom Poms so I can attach them to things.
 What am I going to use all these Pom Poms for?
 Good question.
 I have a few ideas but so far I’m making more Poms than I have ideas.
 LOL!

 The jar of Poms is from my first Pom Pom-a-thon session.
 (Pom Pom-a-thon = what I now have named my TV time.)
 The next evening I was watching TV and I made about 10 more Poms with different yarn.
 I have no excuse, no reason, I’m just making tons of these little things!
 It is fun to create something while you’re hardly paying attention and watching TV.
 Be careful when trimming though, I almost cut myself.
 You have to pay SOME attention. 😉

-I bought this BEAUTIFUL yarn at WalMart.
+I bought this BEAUTIFUL yarn at WalMart, but Amazon also has Lion Brand Homespun yarn.
 I thought it would be fun to use because it ends up creating a variety of colored Poms, as seen in my many photos.
 I took even more photos, but had to restrain myself from showing you all of them.

 I was going to make a video to show you how I do it, but I found this video by the same people who make the soft yarn I bought.
 It’s pretty much the way I make them, except I don’t wrap it around my whole hand.
 I think I’ll try that to make much bigger ones!
 Here is a link to the Lion Brand yarn Pom Pom video!